Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: Introduction

 Let $\Mst_d(\BC[x,y])$ denote the moduli stack of coherent sheaves of length $d$ on $\BA^2\coloneqq\BA^2_{\BC}$.
 We also consider the quotient $\Mst^T_d(\BC[x,y])$, by the induced action of various tori $T$ acting linearly on the two coordinates of $\BA^2$.
 We consider the Borel--Moore homology of the stack

-for various $T$, which carries the Hall algebra product defined in \cite{ScVa13}.
-This algebra plays a key intermediate role in the geometric representation theory of $\Hilb_d(\BA^2)$ \cite{Nak97,Groj96}, $W$-algebras \cite{ScVa13,Mi07,Arb12}, Yangians and Hall algebras \cite{RSYZ20,RSYZ20b,LY20,GaYa20}.
-Setting $T=\{1\}$, the resulting algebra is important in the study of the cohomological Hall algebra of zero-dimensional coherent sheaves for an arbitrary smooth surface \cite{KV19}, as well as partially categorifying the degree zero motivic Donaldson--Thomas theory of $\BA^3$, as studied in \cite{BBS}.
-In this paper we fully describe this algebra, for various $T$, via the introduction and study of deformed, affinized, BPS Lie algebras $\hat{\fg}_{\tilde{Q},\tilde{W}}^T$ of tripled quivers with their canonical potentials, extending the original BPS Lie algebra $\fg_{\tilde{Q},\tilde{W}}$ of \cite{QEAs}.
+which carries the cohomological Hall algebra (CoHA) product defined in \cite{ScVa13}.
+This algebra plays a key intermediate role in the geometric representation theory of $\Hilb_d(\BA^2)$ \cite{Nak97,Groj96}, $W$-algebras \cite{ScVa13,Mi07,Arb12,Neg16}, Yangians, and Hall algebras \cite{RSYZ20,RSYZ20b,LY20,GaYa20}.
+Setting $T=\{1\}$, the resulting algebra is important in the study of the cohomological Hall algebra of coherent sheaves with zero-dimensional support for an arbitrary smooth surface \cite{KV19}, as well as partially categorifying the degree zero motivic Donaldson--Thomas theory of $\BA^3$, as studied in \cite{BBS}.
+In particular, via dimensional reduction \cite{Da13} this algebra is isomorphic to a particular case of the critical cohomological Hall algebra introduced by Kontsevich and Soibelman \cite{KS2}. \smallbreak In this paper we fully describe the algebra $\CoHA_{\BA^2}^T$, for various $T$, via the introduction and study of deformed and affinized BPS Lie algebras $\hat{\fg}_{\tilde{Q},\tilde{W}}^T$ of tripled quivers with their canonical cubic potentials, extending the original BPS Lie algebra $\fg_{\tilde{Q},\tilde{W}}$ of \cite{QEAs} for this class of quivers with potential.